ihash22/spring-petclinic/readme_devops.md

 screenshots/Screenshot 2025-07-31 at 10.21.00 AM.png

-* Made a quick change to the spring pet clinic to trigger the jenkins pipeline and see if sonarqube ran successfully.
+* Make a quick change to the spring pet clinic to trigger the jenkins pipeline and see if sonarqube runs successfully.

 screenshots/Screenshot 2025-07-31 at 10.21.21 AM.png

-* Checked the SonarQube Dashboard to make sure it passed
+* Check the SonarQube Dashboard to make sure it passed (in this case it passed! - see screenshot)

 screenshots/Screenshot 2025-07-31 at 10.21.42 AM.png

-* Finally, checked the Logs and SonarQube ran successfully and is now fully integrated into the Jenkins pipeline
+* Finally, check the Logs and SonarQube runs successfully and is now fully integrated into the Jenkins pipeline

 screenshots/Screenshot 2025-07-31 at 10.22.19 AM.png

 ## Prometheus Setup

-* Added Prometheus to docker-compose.yml file
+* Add Prometheus to docker-compose.yml file

 ```
 docker-compose.yml